helicalco/examples/README.md

 ## Feedback and Enquiries

-We welcome any and all feedback and business enquiries, please open an issue here or contact Dan Garrick directory at dan@helicalco.com
+We welcome any and all feedback and business enquiries, please open an issue here or contact [Dan Garrick](mailto:dan@helicalco.com) directly.